pivotal/docs-platform-automation/docs/index.md

   </tr>
 </table>

-## Upgrading with Platform Automation for PCF
+## Platform Automation and Upgrading PCF

 Successful platform engineering teams know that a platform team that’s always up to date is critical for their business.
 If they don’t stay up to date, they miss out on the latest platform features and the services that Pivotal delivers,